 Antioch Truck Accident Lawyer

 An analysis of truck accidents in California, including Antioch, follows nationwide trends.
 Nationwide, fatalities in an accident involving a big rig occur most often in passenger vehicles.
 This is due to the size and dynamics of large trucks.

-Statistics from the Department of Transportation show that the number of fatalities involving trucks for the year 2015 in the United States were:
+Statistics from the Department of Transportation show that the number of fatalities involving trucks for the year 2015 in the United States was:

 - The number of deaths for 2015, including car and truck occupants, was 3,852